ddc-java-13/we-the-people/docs/index.md

 ## Summary

-An application that will simplify, organize, and indicate new laws and bills, while clarifying legal user interface.
+An application that will simplify, organize, and indicate new laws and bills.
 Posses the ability to organize with tags and location.
 Will notify user of user specified bills and new legislation.
 ## Intended users

 Most Government websites are intimidating, the goal of this application is to make an approachable, inviting User Interface.